 Connect a microUSB to USB-A cable to the port labeled "Power" on the TinyPilot Power Connector.
 Connect the other end to the USB to AC adaptor and plug it into a power outlet.

 Connect a microUSB to USB-A cable to the port labeled "Data" on the TinyPilot Power Connector.
 Connect the other end to a USB port on your target computer.

 If everything is connected correctly, you should see the Pi's power LED shine a solid red.
 The disk activity LED will flash green intermittently as the device runs.

 Connect TinyPilot to your local network by connecting an Ethernet cable to device's Ethernet port.

-With your TinyPilot booted, you can now access the TinyPilot web interface from any device on your local network by visiting one of the following URLs:
+With your TinyPilot booted, you can now access the TinyPilot web interface at the following URL from any device on your local network:

 Your target computer's display output should display in the browser.
 TinyPilot forwards any keystrokes you enter to the target machine.